Schrubitteflau/type-all-the-things/README.md

 Since this side project should be seen as a proof of concept, there are many ways to improve it, assuming that there is a real use case.
 For example :
 - Make the VBTs composable, to combine them and prevent code duplication
 - Integrate basic built-in VBTs, that are the most common.
 An example could be `PositiveInteger`
+- Find a better name for VBT, since it's not clear.
+Maybe something like "tagged type" or "verified type" would be better

 ## Final words